talkable/talkable-docs/source/integration/custom/integration_components.rst

 Talkable is composed of the following components:

-1. Initialization Script
+1. :ref:`Initialization Script <integration/custom/integration_components/initialization_script>`

-   a.
-[Script Location] The Initialization script should be placed in the head template or some template
-      that spans every page.
+   **Script Location** The Initialization script should be placed in the head template or some template that spans every page.
 All other integration components are dependent on the Init script.

-   b.
-[Data Capture] The Initialization Script should be passed variables for logged in users:
+   **Data Capture** The Initialization Script should be passed variables for logged in users:

     - Email
     - First Name
     - Last Name

-2. Post Purchase Script
+2. :ref:`Post Purchase Script <integration/custom/integration_components/post_purchase_script>`

-   a.
-[Script Location] The Post Purchase script should be placed on the checkout confirmation page.
+   **Script Location** The Post Purchase script should be placed on the checkout confirmation page.

-   b.
-[Script Dependency] The Post Purchase script is dependent on the Initialization script to run.
+   **Script Dependency** The Post Purchase script is dependent on the Initialization script to run.

-   c.
-[Data Capture] This script needs to capture purchase based details
+   **Data Capture** This script needs to capture purchase based details

    - Email of purchaser
    - Order Number
    - Subtotal (pre-tax, post-discount amount)
    - Coupon code(s) used at checkout (can accept an array of strings if you allow for multiple coupons to be applied at checkout)
    - (optional) Shipping Address for additional fraud protection.
    - (optional) Shopping cart line items.
 This is only necessary if segmenting based on cart contents.

 3. Advocate Landing Page (public)

-   a.
    Create an HTML page (URL path /invite) with your standard site header and footer.
    Add the Talkable Container DIV in the body.
 This tells Talkable where to inject content.

 4. Referral Dashboard (my account)

-   a.
    Similar to the advocate landing page, create an HTML page that’s linked to from a menu in user accounts.
    Add the Talkable Container DIV in the body.
 This tells Talkable where to inject content.

 --------------